Phyllobates bicolor: Reproductive

 During the wet season around September and October, P. bicolor begins to reproduce.
 Typically, a male will call to any nearby females by trilling or buzzing, creating a series of pulsating and repeating high-pitched notes.
 If two male calls are emitted, the two males will compete with one another until one emerges victorious and the loser must leave the area in search for another female.
-Oftentimes, the male will selected a suitable location for female oviposition prior to the mate actually depositing her eggs.
+Oftentimes, the male will select a suitable location for female oviposition prior to the mate actually depositing her eggs.
 These locations are typically damp areas such as leaf litter, on certain plants, or under rocks.
 Common to most species of frogs, P. bicolor fertilizes eggs externally.
 For this to occur, the male wraps around the female and releases his sperm as the female begins depositing her eggs.
 The eggs remain protected by one of the parents until they become ready to hatch.
 This behavior of parental care is common among other species of poison dart frog.
 At this stage, the male hoists the tadpoles onto his back and begins searching for a location with water to complete the development of the tadpoles.
 In addition to moving the tadpoles to water, the toxins on the father's back rub off onto the tadpoles, so if a predator were to eat one of the offspring, the predator would get poisoned and the rest of the frogs would be protected.
 After three weeks in the aquatic environment, the offspring are ready to leave and become terrestrial.
 During this period, the male fiercely defends his territory and tadpoles from foreign males.